 A better solution would be to substitute another starch, such as arrowroot, potato starch, tapioca starch, or even rice flour.

 Ordinary flour is made from wheat, and it contains protein, starch, and fiber.
 The protein, known as gluten, is what causes dough to become elastic when you knead it, and it gives baked goods their structure.

 Cornstarch, on the other hand, is made from corn meal which is processed to separate the protein and fiber, leaving just the starch.
 Since it's pure starch, you couldn't bake with it because it has no protein or fiber in it.
 While some people assume cornstarch is worse for your diet than flour, this belief isn't entirely founded.
 It lacks some of the vitamins in flour, but both are heavily processed carbohydrates, which when consumed in moderation, can be part of a balanced diet.

 Cornstarch: What Is it Good For?

 But because it's pure starch, cornstarch has twice the thickening power of flour.
 So you would have to use twice as much flour to achieve the same thickening as cornstarch.
-Too much flour will cause your sauce or filling or whatever to turn thick and gummy, and have a floury taste, which probably isn't what you want.
+Too much flour will cause your sauce or filling to turn thick and gummy.
+It will also have a floury taste, which probably isn't what you want.

 Cornstarch can also give deep-fried foods a crispy coating.
 This works because the cornstarch absorbs moisture from the food and expands, and then when the food is fried, the moisture cooks out of the cornstarch, leaving the crispy, the puffy coating on the outside.